christianebacani/Roadmap/README.md

 ### 8 Week SQL Challenge

 This section contains my solutions to the `8 Week SQL Challenge`, showcasing real-world SQL problem-solving skills through various case studies.

-### Bash Scripts

-This directory contains both my mini and major projects in `Bash scripting (Bourne Again Shell)`.
-I am eager to deepen my knowledge of scripting, orchestration, automation, command-line interfaces (CLI), and Linux.
-This repository serves as both a guide and a compilation of the practical skills I have acquired in Bash scripting and how I have applied them.

 ### HackerRank